-RC Settings tab
+6. RC Settings

 SimpleBGC board provides very flexible configuration of remote controller.
 It supports up to 5 digital inputs, including one that supports most popular serial protocols, and 3 analog inputs.
 It can also output RC signal in pass-through mode or by Serial API commands.
-Full RC routing diagram you can find in the Appendix C of this manual.
+Full RC routing diagram can be found in the Appendix C of this manual.

-- RC Input Mapping here you can assign hardware RC inputs to virtual control channels.
+- RC Input Mapping here you can assign hardware RC inputs to target control channels.
 There are 5 hardware digital inputs provided on the board for RC Radio control connections, and 3 analog inputs for connecting joystick.
 Each input you can assign to control any of three channels, one for each axes, and one command channel.
 If control for an axis is not needed, leave the option at "no input". - RC_ROLL pin mode allows to configure several formats of incoming signal for RC_ROLL pin: - Normal incoming signal is in the PWM format, that most RC-receivers generally outputs - Sum-PPM some receivers may have this signal output.
 It is a PWM format modification, in which every channel transmits sequentially through one cable.
 In this case you do not need to connect other channels (read your receiver's user manual to check if it has SumPPM out). - Futaba s-bus receivers made by Futaba may transmit data in special digital format, up to 16 channels by one wire.
-Connect it to RC ROLL pin. - Spektrum another digital multi-channel protocol, that is used to communicate Spektrum's satellite modules with the main module, and in its clones.
-Because there are many modifications of this protocol, it may not work as expected in the first versions of SimpleBGC firmware (but we will work on correct implementation in next versions).
+Connect it to RC_ROLL pin. - Spektrum another digital multi-channel protocol, that is used to communicate Spektrum's satellite modules with the main module, and in its clones.
 There is a dedicated socket on the board (marked Spektrum) that matches standard connector.
-You should bind satellite module with the transmitter manually. - For each control targets you can choose appropriate hardware input from the drop-down list. - RC_ROLL, RC_PITCH, RC_YAW, FC_ROLL, FC_PITCH hardware inputs on board that accept signal in the PWM (Pulse Width Modulation) format (excepting RC_ROLL, see above).
-Most RC receivers output this signal type. - ADC1, ADC2, ADC3 dedicated analog inputs, marked on the board as A1, A2, A3 and accepts analog signal in range from 0 to +3.3 volts.
-For example, joystick variable resistor provides such signal.
-Connect A1..A3 to the center contact of variable resistor, +3.3V and GND to side contacts.
-See Connection Diagram for more info. - VIRT_CH_XX In case of RC_ROLL pin mode is set to multi-channel signal format, you can chose one of the virtual channels.
+Starting from firmware ver.
+2.43b7, you can bind a satellite (remote) receiver, connected to the "spektrum" port, directly from the SimpleBGC board.
+It will be bound as stand-alone (master) unit.
+To start binding, assign action "Bind RC receiver" to the hardware menu button and execute this action, or execute the same action from the "Board Execute command" menu in the GUI.
+You can select any of 4 different modes prior to start binding, in the "RC" "Other settings" tab: - DSM2/11ms - DSM2/22ms - DSMX/11ms - DSMX/22ms